 Up the road in Costa d’en Blanes, Mood Beach is a laid-back club with a restaurant and champagne terrace, Bali beds, and a Ibiza-feel going on.

-Mood Beach Club has a great location close to Portals Nous offering a pleasant relaxed, chill-out experience by day and a lively party atmosphere by night. […] Mood Beach and Restaurant
+Mood Beach Club has a great location close to Portals Nous offering a pleasant relaxed, chill-out experience by day and a lively party atmosphere by night. […] Mood Beach Club & Restaurant

 Cala Llamp is the setting for Beach Club Grand Folies.
 One of the original clubs, it has been going for over four decades; spinning an elegant, private atmosphere, with superb cocktails and a blissful hammock area.

-A dramatic location on the cliff of Cala Llamp overlooking turquoise waters, close to Port Andratx.
-A good restaurant and excellent service make for an appealing beach club experience. […] Beach Club Gran Folies
+A dramatic location on the cliff of Cala Llamp, a good restaurant and excellent service make for an appealing beach club experience. […] Beach Club Gran Folies

 Accana Summer Club was opened in 2016 by a successful boutique hotelier and brings an exclusive element to the beach club scene with its blend of great food and stylish surroundings.
 The most privileged thing, however, is the setting: the glorious unspoiled sandy beach of Camp de Mar.